Minjian/CompWebNet_Attacks_Defenses/proj2/code/README.txt

 ## 4.7 Defense Gamma: Password Extraction via Timing Attack
 With Defense Echo being implemented, we would validate username input now.
 Hence, the request of Attack Gamma won't be processed and we prevent such a timing attack.

+In addition, we add another defense for timing attack.
+As Attack Gamma guesses the password based on the login time.
+We can make the login time similar for both correct password and incorrect password.
+We added another "sleep(2000)" if the password is incorrect.
+In this case, attackers would see a similar timing and cannot use the timing info for password extraction.